 If you’re turning 65 and are new to Medicare, congratulations!
-You now the opportunity to have Medicare coverage.
+You now have the opportunity to have Medicare coverage.
 There are different coverage options out there for you, so how do you decide?
 To make things easier, we’ve put together a list of six questions to ask if you are new to Medicare.

 1. What type of Medicare coverage do you get automatically?